 non-profit and public sector organisations can provide competitive career opportunities for professionals with previous experience and understanding of the charity sector in general.
 Although not necessary, a degree or equivalent qualifications are desirable along with journalism or PR qualifications.
 Experience in working within publishing environments is beneficial for successful candidates.

-A well-known mental health charity is looking for an experienced PR & Communi...Apply
+This fantastic medical charity are looking for an experienced PR professional...Apply